Sogbdouno/scrapy_presensatation/presentation_scrapy.md

 apartment.css('div.listing-card__header__location::text').get()
 ```

-You can see that the data returned for the title has lots of extra HTML.
-We'll get rid of this in the next step.
+We do the same as for the previous variable.
+We will also use the replace() function.

 ```css
 In [12]: apartment.css('div.listing-card__header__location::text').get()
 Out[12]: '\nZone de captage,\nDakar\n'
 ```

-We will remove the div tags from our address as for the title with the `.replace()` method.
+We will remove the \n  from our address as for the title with the `.replace()` method.

 ```css
 apartment.css('div.listing-card__header__location::text').get().replace('\n', ''